ALL

 • Don’t go down hills on plastic discs or inner tubes.
 They aren’t safe because they’re hard to control.

-• Wear a helmet (hockey, ski, or snowboard type).
-If possible, wear a ski helmet because they’re made for cold weather and for similar falls and speeds.
+• Wear a ski, snowboard, or hockey type helmet.
+If possible, wear a ski helmet because they’re made for cold weather and for falls and speeds that are similar to sledding and tobogganing.

 • Dress in warm layers including: